iiab/iiab/roles/usb_lib/README.rst

 Technical Details:

-* USB sticks / drives must be formatted with one of the filesystems listed under "FILESYSTEMS=" at ``/etc/usbmount/usbmount.conf`` — these are specified on/around Line 103 of: `/opt/iiab/iiab/roles/usb_lib/tasks/install.yml <https://github.com/iiab/iiab/blob/master/roles/usb_lib/tasks/install.yml#L103>`_
+* USB sticks / drives must be formatted with one of the filesystems listed under "FILESYSTEMS=" at ``/etc/usbmount/usbmount.conf`` — these are specified on/around Line 17 of: `/opt/iiab/iiab/roles/usb_lib/files/usbmount/usbmount.conf <https://github.com/iiab/iiab/blob/master/roles/usb_lib/files/usbmount/usbmount.conf#L17>`_

+* If you are using a Graphical Desktop version of Raspberry Pi OS (vs Lite, for example) for your IIAB, USB sticks will be mounted twice by default, once by usbmount and once by the desktop.
+You must disable the automount function in the Desktop in order to use the "Upload to USB" functionality, which allows students to upload their work to your USB stick.
+To disable the automount function, in the File Manager (pcmanfm), go to Edit → Preferences → Volume Management, and uncheck "Mount removable media automatically when they are inserted".

 * IIAB will generally mount USB sticks / drives 'rw' allowing root to both read and write to them.
 In addition, in March 2021 (`PR #2715 <https://github.com/iiab/iiab/pull/2715>`_) Kolibri exports were enabled, by also giving non-root users read and write access to VFAT/FAT32, NTFS and exFAT USB sticks — using ``umask=0000`` (in /etc/usbmount/usbmount.conf) to override the ``umask=0022`` default.
 This ``umask=0000`` is also required for students to upload to the teachers's VFAT/FAT32, NTFS and exFAT USB sticks, as introduced in January 2025 (`PR #3875 <https://github.com/iiab/iiab/pull/3875>`_).
 If, however, you prefer to restore usbmount's default, set ``usb_lib_writable_sticks: False`` in `/etc/iiab/local_vars.yml <http://FAQ.IIAB.IO/#What_is_local_vars.yml_and_how_do_I_customize_it%3F>`_ — please do this prior to installing IIAB — so you don't have to run: ``cd /opt/iiab/iiab ; ./runrole --reinstall usb_lib``

-* If you are using a Desktop install of Raspberry Pi OS (vs Lite, for example) for your IIAB, USB sticks will be mounted twice by default, once by usbmount and once by the desktop.
-You must disable the auto-mount function in the Desktop in order to use the "Upload to USB" functionality, which allows students to upload their work to your USB stick.
-To disable the auto-mount function, in the File Manager (pcmanfm), go to Edit → Preferences → Volume Management, and uncheck "Mount removable media automatically when they are inserted".

 * Official `usbmount 0.0.22 (2011-08-08) <https://github.com/rbrito/usbmount/tags>`_ documentation:

   * https://github.com/hfuchs/usbmount/blob/master/README (2010-08-11)